 I’m not saying you want to dissuade your customers from booking.
-You can spin it however you want (“our pool might be closed, but it’s the perfect time of year to visit the beach!”).
-Just make sure your guests have all the information, or you risk losing a repeat customer and getting a negative review in a time when hotels need all the help they can to simply survive.
+You can spin it however you want (“Our pool might be closed, but it’s the perfect time of year to visit the beach!”).
+Just make sure your guests have all the information, or you risk losing a repeat customer and getting a negative review at a time when hotels need all the help they can to simply survive.

 You know what scares people more than anything?
 The unknown.

-That’s especially true when we’re in the middle of a constantly evolving situation like COVID-19, where hotspots, lockdowns and government regulations are changing day-to-day.
+That’s especially true when we’re in the middle of a constantly evolving situation like COVID-19, where hotspots, lockdowns, and government regulations are changing day-to-day.

-- What the current government regulations are in your geographic region (particularly whether people from other states/countries can travel there)
+- what the current government regulations are in your geographic region (particularly whether people from other states/countries can travel there)

-- Whether you’re open for business, and, if so, your current hours
+- whether you’re open for business, and, if so, your current hours

-- What social distancing and hygiene measures you’ve implemented
+- what social distancing and hygiene measures you’ve implemented

-- Anything else that’s relevant to a guest staying at one of your properties
+- anything else that’s relevant to a guest staying at one of your properties.

 All of this should be easily visible on your website and booking platforms.
 But, even if it is, you’re still going to get questions from panicking guests who are really concerned about their holidays.